-A few hours after the doomed pterafolk attack, the Ranger could see a giant spider coming their way.
+A few hours after the doomed pterafolk attack, still outside, the Ranger could see a giant spider coming their way.
 Using his hat of the spider the Tabaxi had a quick conversation with it, he learned that the giant spider was upset about being followed and, uh, aggressively courted… Said courter arrived a moment later, it was Mister Sticky the ettercap, who had lost his precious Darling at the hand of the party a while ago.
-Mister Sticky pleaded to give crucial information if only the PCs stopped besmirching him in front of this “magnificient specimen” of a spider.
-And so the party learned that members of the Pick & Axe co were on their way towards Tamaochan.
-The PCs accepted to pay the Ettercap to learn more:
+Mister Sticky pleaded to give crucial information if only the PCs stopped besmirching him in front of this « magnificient specimen » of a spider.
+And so the party learned from the ettercap that members of the Pick & Axe co were on their way towards Tamaochan.
+The PCs accepted to pay the greedy man-spider to learn more:

 - P&A group is made up of seasoned, armored and very sweaty dwarves

 - they have an ankylosaurus

 - the leader have a flying imp-monkey (the PCs had spotted it flying around their camp earlier)

 - they are armed to the teeth, all have crossbows

 - they are half a day’s walk from Tamaochan

 As the previous foray in the shrine had proved almost fatal for Rufb, the PCs sought a way to get the mighty (and large) Vorn in the lower tiers with them.
 They resolved the matter using a scroll of shape stone on a part of the cliff that connected to a room below the ziggurat.
 The magic scroll enlarged a small hole already there, but getting inside, the party disturbed a family of stone-skinned zorbos.
 The PCs dispatched the cute but ferocious beasts and had another go at exploring the ancient ruins.

 - I’ve kept the couatl, phantasmal force and helmed horror but changed about everything else in this room